 If you want to bid based on a target return on ad spend (ROAS), this is the smart bidding strategy to go with.
 As its name suggests, it helps you to boost conversion value or revenue at the target ROAS that you set.
 The automatic optimisation of your bids at auction time enables you to tailor bids for each auction.

 Unlike the Target CPA strategy, the Maximise Conversions strategy enables you to optimise for conversions without targeting a specific CPA.

 Instead, this strategy is aimed at automatically setting bids to get the most possible conversions for your PPC campaign, while spending your entire budget.
 This is another strategy where advanced machine learning is used to automatically optimise bids, tailoring them to each and every auction.

 So, Which Would Be The Right Strategy For You?

-The answer to this, of course, will depend on a wealth of factors.
+The answer to this, of course, will depend on a number of different factors.
 If it’s optimising for clicks that you’re most interested in, then Maximise Clicks or Manual CPC could both be suitable.
 For conversions, meanwhile, the aforementioned Enhanced CPC, Target CPA, Maximise Conversions and Target ROAS strategies could all be valid.